EXCLUSIVE: Nithya Menen About Her Favourite Role: I Really Liked My Character In OK Kanmani!

 I tried to avoid that question at the session.
 I definitely liked the character that I portrayed in OK Kanmani.

-Bangalore Days Is one of the favourites of many.
-Do you have any memories about that film?
+Bangalore Days is one of the favourites of many.
+Do you have any fond memories about that film?

 Of course.
 Initially, Anjali Menon (director) wanted to me to play the female lead but I couldn't due to busy schedules.
 So finally, she said 'Will you do at least this character.
 It will only take a couple of days and it is in Bangalore and would be like at home.
 Please do it'.
 I was really happy and immediately said yes.
 I love shooting in Bangalore since my house is located there and I could go for the shoot from my home, which happens very rarely.

-How Was Your Experience In Bollywood and please let us know about your future projects as well?
+How was your experience in Bollywood and please let us know about your future projects as well?

 I am always open to do movies in any language as long as the subject is good.
 There are some amazing directors in Bollywood and they make some really good films out there.
 I really hope that I could express myself well through films in Bollywood.
 If projects that match my sensibilities come along, I would like to work with such directors.